 But if you want the best curry, then also add 1 teaspoon of turmeric powder, ½ teaspoon coriander, a few twists of black pepper, and 1 teaspoon garam masala.

-Lightly toast the spices on low heat, stirring constantly, for a short minute, until they release their fragrant aroma.
+Lightly toast the spices on low heat, constantly stirring, for a short minute, until they release their fragrant aroma.

 Add the lentils

 Add 2 cups of vegetable stock.
-Put 1 cup or 220 grams of de-hulled red lentils or of split red lentils into a strainer and have a quick look for small stones.
+Put 1 cup or 220 grams of red lentils into a strainer and have a quick look for small stones.

 Rinse the lentils under running water and add them to the pot.

-Add 1 small can of crushed tomatoes, a teaspoon of salt, stir and let cook on a gentle simmer until the lentils are almost cooked.
+Add 1 small can of crushed tomatoes and a teaspoon of salt, stir, and cook on a gentle simmer until the lentils are almost cooked (about 20 minutes).

-Stir the coconut milk till it’s fully dissolved in the lentil curry.
+Stir the coconut milk till it is fully dissolved in the lentil curry.
 Finish cooking for another 10 minutes until the curry has thickened up a bit.

-Also, lentil curry can be more or less cooked based on your preference.
-You can keep the lentils al dente, with some bite, or you can cook them fully and have a more soupy, porridge-like texture.
+Also, you can cook lentil curry more or less, based on your preference.
+You can keep the lentils al dente with some bite, or cook them thoroughly and have a more soupy, porridge-like texture.

-Either way is right, so do what you prefer.
-Just keep in mind that split red lentils cook faster than whole red lentils, which might require a little more water to cook fully.
+Either way is correct, so do what you prefer.
+Just keep in mind that split red lentils cook faster than whole red lentils, which might require a little more water to cook thoroughly.

 Top the curry with freshly chopped cilantro - or flat-leaf parsley if you don't like cilantro - and a generous squeeze of lemon juice.

-This vegan lentil curry is the perfect recipe to make ahead of time as its flavor actually improves with time.
+This red lentil curry is the perfect recipe to make ahead of time as its flavor improves with time.

 This is because the sauce and the lentils have more time to absorb the flavor of the spices.